Login Sign in

 Pain control is an important component of managing arthritis in cats, but it is important to remember that pain control does not treat arthritis, it only reduces its symptoms.
 There are two categories of pain control that can be useful: non-steroidal anti-inflammatories (NSAIDs) and pain relievers.

 The other category of pain control includes medications that reduce the perception of pain.
-These include gabapentin and buprenorphine but again neither one is specifically labeled for use in arthritis treatment.
+These include gabapentin and buprenorphine.
+But, again, neither one is specifically labeled for use in arthritis treatment.

 Adaptations at Home